 Byron Bay Wetlands in November

-A lost Radjah Shelduck making a rather sad hoarse whistling sound.
+A lost Radjah Shelduck was walking in circles making a rather sad hoarse whistling sound.

 Another wetland inhabitant busy making its nest, the Black-faced Cuckoo-shrike.